MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Experiments

-As shown in Fig.~\ref{sfig:training_loss}, we observe the following trends: 1) In the early training stages, Full Attention achieves faster loss reduction compared to all baselines.
-However, in later stages, the training loss of our method closely approaches that of Full Attention, demonstrating strong convergence.
-2) MoBA exhibits a faster initial decline in training loss compared to our method, but its performance deteriorates in later steps, resulting in a significantly higher final training loss than both our method and Full Attention.
-This may be attributed to the mismatch between its coarse-grained block-based sparsity index and the actual fine-grained attention activations, leading to representational inefficiency.
+As shown in Fig.~\ref{sfig:training_loss}, we observe the following trends: 1) In the early training stages, dense attention achieves faster loss reduction compared to all sparse methods, which is expected: the sparse approximation introduces an initial gap as the model adapts to attending over a dynamically selected subset of context positions under limited continued pretraining.
+Importantly, this gap narrows steadily as training proceeds, and \method{}'s loss closely approaches that of dense attention in later stages, demonstrating \emph{convergence} rather than divergence.
+The model trained with sparse attention does not drift away from the dense baseline.
+2) MoBA exhibits a faster initial decline in training loss compared to our method, but its performance deteriorates in later steps, resulting in a significantly higher final training loss than both our method and dense attention.
+We attribute this divergence to the mismatch between MoBA's coarse-grained, fixed block-level sparsity index and the fine-grained, dynamically shifting attention activations: as training progresses and the model's attention patterns evolve, a rigid block-level selection increasingly misses important attention entries, degrading representational fidelity.
+In contrast, \method{}'s online top-p budget mechanism adapts continuously to the model's evolving attention distribution, enabling it to maintain close alignment with dense training throughout.